 Funds from Sweat for the Good Stuff at The Grounds help to support this initiative and allow us to offer some community spots at the Feast.
 We are coordinating with local NFPs to allocate these spots, however, if you have someone that you would like to nominate please email email@example.com.

-Event location and dates will be announced soon.
 Register your details below to be kept in the loop.

 Mindfully made WORKSHOPS

 These one-day workshops are a carefully curated mix of activities, discussions and strategies centred around mindfulness and mental health.
 The workshops are designed in collaboration with experts in their field; ranging from yoga, meditation, nutrition, social science, psychology, music, design, and more.
 The workshops are open to the general public and will be run in Sydney (to start with).
 Funds raised through our Sweat for the Good Stuff events will also enable us to offer a couple of sponsored spots each session to the community.
 These spots will be allocated in consultation with local NFP organisations.

 Date and venue details to be announced shortly.
 If you would like to be notified, please register your interest below.

 Part of our approach to tackling social isolation is to make yoga accessible and we do this by running yoga programs with vulnerable communities in Sydney.
 We collaborate with organisations that work within the space, and develop tailored yoga sessions for their communities.
 We have run programs with The Wayside Chapel in Bondi and Kings Cross, Rough Threads, and Vinnies at their Ozanam Learning Centre.

 The community classes offer individuals who are experiencing forms of social isolation and marginalisation, an opportunity to learn and practice the core principles of yoga, relax their body and mind, and incorporate positive and healthy habits into their routine.
 This is just a part of it though says Lovesweats founder, Steph Scott.